 3. CBD as a tumour-fighting agent

-In a 2016 study published in the journal, Current Oncology.
-Both THC and CBD were tested in vitro and in vivo.
+In a 2016 review published in the journal, Current Oncology.
+Both THC and CBD were evaluated in vitro and in vivo.
 Both cannabinoids have properties that cause tumours to shrink, with CBD being the more active of these two cannabinoids.
-The results suggest that CBD should be researched further as an effective anti-cancer drug in the management of neuroblastoma.
+The authors suggest that CBD should be researched further as an effective anti-cancer drug in the management of neuroblastoma.

 Another study published in the British Journal of Pharmacology in 2012 supports these findings.
 Researchers of this study found that CBD effectively inhibits the growth of various types of tumours.
 In addition, it down-regulates some pro-angiogenic signals by glioma cells.

 The research into the effect of CBD on tumours is still elementary and with very early results.
 Much more research is required before any conclusive statements can be made about CBD as an anti-tumour agent.